 TWC students frequently make use of the relationships that they developed during their semester or summer in D.C. to enhance their career prospects, and many are offered positions directly.
 We definitely encourage networking while you are here!

-Shortly after you are accepted, you'll take part in a Skype or phone session with your internship advisor.
-Together, you will define your goals and expectations for your internship, review your resume, explore potential internship site opportunities and discuss next steps in the internship matching process.
-Throughout the following weeks or months, we'll submit your documents to targeted internship sites.
-Upon consideration from one of the sites, they will reach out to you and conduct a phone interview.
+Shortly after you are accepted, you’ll take part in a session with your Program Advisor.
+Together, you will explore potential internship opportunities and discuss next steps in the internship placement process.
+Throughout the following weeks or months, you will submit your documents directly to internship opportunities that are of interest to you.
+Upon consideration from one of the employers, they will reach out to you and conduct an interview.
 You can expect to have one or several interviews, and once an offer is extended, you ultimately decide if you want to accept it or not.